Cost of Living in France for Indian Students 2025

 Nothing too extravagant but yes, France is a tad more than other European countries like Germany and Italy.
 Comparing it to the UK and the USA, well, it’s cheaper but just.
 As a student, there are many costs that would affect your day-to-day costs.
 The biggest would be the rentals/accommodation as well as the cost of food and sustenance.
 Here is a breakup of the basic utilities and the costs that a student would have to incur.

-Living in France for International Students
+Cost of Living in France for Indian Students in 2025

 There are many factors which would decide how much would international students have to spend to live in France or what would be the cost of living in France.
 Your choice of accommodation, its location and your lifestyle would majorly decide how much would you have to spend on living.
 France as a country is basically towards the expensive side as compared to other study-abroad destinations, making it difficult for many students to afford it.
 But the good part is that many scholarships and part-time employment opportunities exist which can help ease your burden with regard to your overall stay over there.